16th November, 2010 - 'Hope' writes:

 A doctrine which is needful to salvation can never be too sharply developed, or brought too fully into light....He who supposes that Jesus Christ only lived and died and rose again in order to provide justification and forgiveness of sins for His people, has yet much to learn...[and] is dishonouring our blessed Lord and making Him only half a Saviour.
 The Lord Jesus has undertaken everything that His people's souls require; not only to deliver them from the guilt of their sins by His atoning death, but from the dominion of their sins, by placing in their hearts the Holy Spirit...to sanctify them....
 The notion of purgatory after death, which shall turn sinners into saints, is a lying invention of man, and is nowhere taught in the Bible.
 We must be saints before we die, if we are to be saints afterwards in glory....We need the work of the Holy Spirit as well as the work of Christ; we need renewal of the heart as well as the atoning blood; we need to be sanctified as well as to be justified....When an eagle is happy in an iron cage, when a sheep is happy in the water, when an owl is happy in the blaze of noonday sun, when a fish is happy on the dry land - then, and not till then, will I admit that the unsanctified man could be happy in heaven.
 (J. C. Ryle, 1817-1900)

+You advise us to 'cease tearing Christ's body assunder [sic] and instead try to work towards uniting His Church.'
 We are fully cognizant with the strong emphasis in the New Testament on the unity of the church and dealt with the subject on this page and other places (see search engine).
-But is your ecumenical approach Scriptural?
+But is your appeal to seek unity 'with the Church, in ALL of its factions, divisions and denominations' Scriptural?

 Paul can command the church to live in unity because there already is an actual spiritual unity in Christ which exists among genuine believers.
 He says, 'There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all, who is above all and through all and in all' (Eph.
 4v4-6).
 And, though the body of Christ consists of many members, those members are all 'one body' (1 Cor.
 10v17; 12v12-26).